-Innovative Technoogies and Methodologies for Commercial-scale Pond Aquaculture (continued from page 3) catfish under experimental conditions.
-Further testing is needed to ascertain the commercial possibilities of this system.
+Innovative Technologies and Methodologies for Commercial-scale Pond Aquaculture (continued from page 3)

 At Stoneville, Mississippi, USDA scientists tested a motor-powered U-tube aerator and confirmed that the device is highly efficient in moving water, but the oxygen transfer rate must be improved through design modifications.
-Research at Auburn University has focused on developing indicators of economic and resource use efficiency.
-These indicators will be further refined in the next project year.
+Considerable progress also has been made toward a development of an electrically-enhanced seine.